 Well, I mean, people who have never met or heard of me before ask this.

-Everyone else just looks at it, rolls their eyes and tells me to make the gloating and showing off portion of the evening short.
+Everyone else just looks at it, rolls their eyes and tells me to get the gloating and showing off portion of the evening over with quickly.

 →Follow me on Instagram where I often make a fool of myself←